-…in which I’m pampered with a pie feast, angered by the sign police and camp among wild beasts.
+…in which I’m pampered with a pie feast, angered by the sign police and camp among the wild beasts.

 Light Hazzles to Ponden, 17 miles.
+Jump to Journal.

 Straightforward at first as between Warland Reservoir and Withins Gate The Way is extensively flagstoned.
-At 955 214 be alert not to de drawn onto the more obvious lower track off to the northwest.
+At 955 214 be alert not to be drawn onto the more obvious lower track off to the northwest.
 The Way carries on around the end of the reservoir then follows the obvious Warland Drain away from it north-northeast.

 I walked in thick fog all the way to Stoodley Pike, which I couldn’t see at all.
 I just followed my nose and the obvious track.